3 Signs it's Time for an Oil Pressure Sensor Replacement

 1. Engine Oil Pressure Warning Light Stays On

 This means you probably have a bad oil pressure sensor.
 Keep in mind that your engine oil light illuminates for other reasons.
 For example, it might come on or blink if your oil level is low.
 Check it with the dipstick and add the appropriate amount of oil.
 You can also get an oil change if you notice that the oil in your car is brown and dirty.
-If the oil pressure light comes back after you do this, you should check the dipstick again.
+If the oil pressure light comes back on after you do this, you should check the dipstick again.
 If the oil in your engine is low, you probably have a leak.

 2. Erratic Oil Pressure Light Behavior